 The use of technology in many departments within the County has simplified processes and increased the efficiency and productivity of its employees.
-All employees are expected to become familiar with the resources available to them, and to participate in internally offered training courses which will enhance their skills and job performance.
+All employees are expected to become familiar with the resources available to them, and to participate in internally offered training courses that will enhance skills and job performance.

-For specific policies regarding access to the County's computer system, internet access, electronic mail and telework refer to Exhibits G, H, I, J and K in the Appendix.
+For specific policies regarding access to the County's computer system, internet access and electronic mail and telework refer to Exhibits G, H, I, J and K in the Appendix.